naoufal51/disaster_response/README.md

     - A Flask app that runs the web app accessible in `app/run.py`.
     - Mutliple visualizations are accessible such as:
         * Distribution of Message Genres
-        * Distribution of messages across categories and genres
+        * Distribution of Messages Across Categories and Genres
         * Average Message Length by Genre
         * Average Message Length by Category